odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

 Additional Features
 ===================

-All of the following extra features are described further in the :ref:`reference/reports/report` documentation, including how to implement each of them.
+All the following extra features are described further in the :ref:`reference/reports/report` documentation, including how to implement each of them.

 Translations